-While the Campus Police Department has primary authority for providing law enforcement services on campus, the Campus Police Department works with other local, state and federal law enforcement agencies and maintains memorandums of understanding (MOU) with police departments in relevant jurisdictions for the investigation of alleged criminal offenses that may extend beyond the resources of the Campus Police Department.
-The Campus Police Department communicates with these agencies to exchange information critical to our mission of delivering quality law enforcement services and maintaining a safe and secure environment.
+The Campus Police Department maintains a close working relationship with the Los Angeles County Sheriff's Department, Gardena Police Department, Torrance Police Department, and other local law enforcement agencies.
+The Campus Police Department maintains memorandums of understanding (MOU) with police departments in relevant jurisdictions for the investigation of alleged criminal offenses that may extend beyond the resources of the Campus Police Department and may communicate with these agencies to exchange information critical to our mission of delivering quality law enforcement services and maintaining a safe and secure environment.